MLforHealth/ClinicalDG/hparams.md

 # Data Hyperparameters

-The following table shows the list of parameters that can be passed as part of the JSON encoded dictionary to the `--hparam` argument in `train.py` or `sweep.py`.
+The following table shows the list of parameters that can be passed as part of the JSON encoded dictionary to the `--hparams` argument in `train.py` or `sweep.py`.
 Hyperparameters not explicitly specified during training will default to (one of) their paper values.

 | hparam                        | Applicable Datasets | Possible Values | Description                                                                          | Paper Value(s)    |